 We welcome comments, feedback, quotes, stories, information and questions in our “submit your story” form.
 Your contributions will help shape the webpage and its content.
 Thank you for your online submissions, via the “submit your story” section.
 We do reserve the right to edit, modify and omit content received.

 Please note that the current list of 125 sites is still being worked on.
 86 have been completed and received plaques.
 The remaining 39 include sites that are receiving plaques, some that will be hosted online, and other sites to be determined through additional community votes.
 We will announce updates as they progress.
 The MAP page shows some of what has been determined and some which continue to be researched from the original 125 list.

-If you are interested in learning more about the original plaque project, criteria for site selections, voting and new sites.
-Please visit here or email Jessica Quan, Special Projects Coordinator.
+If you are interested in learning more about the original plaque project please visit here and for any related inquiries, please email Jessica Quan, Special Projects Coordinator.